-Fully known as thit bo nuong la lot (thịt bò nướng lá lốt), this Vietnamese dish includes minced beef mixed with garlic and shallots and some simple spices, wrapped into wild betel leaves (also known as piper lolot leaves), rolled up like cigars, and grilled over hot charcoal.
+Fully known as thit bo nuong la lot (thịt bò nướng lá lốt), this Vietnamese dish includes minced beef mixed with garlic and shallots, some simple spices, sometimes ground pork and pork fat.
+The ingredients are mixed well, then wrapped into wild betel leaves (also known as piper lolot leaves), rolled up like cigars, and grilled over hot charcoal.

 (This recipe can make about 20-24 rolls.)

 1 £ of ground beef (or you can also use a mixture such 1/2 beef and pork or 1/2 beef and chicken)

 1 package of fresh or frozen betel leaves (if none availble, use perilla leaves.
 If using frozen betel leaves, allow to defrost outside and separate leaves and allow to dry slightly on paper towels before wrapping )